ryjen/ryjen.github.io/content/post/artisk.md

 The [wikipedia on art in the 21st century](https://en.wikipedia.org/wiki/21st_century#Arts_and_entertainment) is hilariously lacking.

+Curious how distracted it all feels, rebounding in trauma from the constant suffering and crises.

-There are some great artists out there, who get overlooked compared to disasters, in-equality or technology.
-The art itself is reflected by that as resembling pornography or violence.
+There are some great artists who get overlooked compared to *economics, disasters, in-equality or technology*.
+The art itself is reflected by that merely resembles pornography or violence.

-The mediums in which art is delivered has a digital / non-digital divide that correlates with the 21st century.
+Art delivery has a digital / non-digital divide that correlates with the 21st century.

-The first 20 years have been a digital revolution, allowing greater quality and delivery of digitized content.
-The next are prepped for adding automated intelligence to that.
+The first 20 years have been a digital revolution.
+Greater quality and delivery of digitized content.
+The next, adding automated intelligence.

-Curious how distracted it feels, rebounding in trauma from the constant suffering and crises.

 ## What is art anyway?

-To me, and perhaps others, art is all about content for the human senses that is pleasing to an individual in some way.
+Content for the human senses that is pleasing to an individual in some way.

 Through meaning, emotions, activity, memory or experience.

 The ability to recreate reality in an alternate or skillful way.

 ### Audio

-Our ancestor's have categorized acoustic pitches into scales and developed genius ways of transcribing them and understanding how the interact together with many different instruments.
+Our ancestor's have categorized acoustic pitches into scales.
+Developing genius ways of transcribing them and how they interact together across instruments.

-The natural human voice and acoustic instruments, tube amplifiers and that creamy smooth wave sound.
-Also live performances.
+The analog world of natural human voices, live performances and tube amplifiers and that creamy smooth wave sound.

 ### Visual